 How To Get a Virtual Credit Card

 - Capital One’s virtual credit card option is through its own intelligent assistant, Eno.
 Eno is a free browser extension for Google Chrome or Mozilla Firefox that can be linked to your eligible Capital One credit card.
-Eno is merchant-specific, meaning it has the ability to save the same virtual credit card number for ongoing payments or to autofill your card information when you visit the online retailer in the future.
+Eno is merchant-specific, meaning it can save the same virtual credit card number for ongoing payments or autofill your card information when you visit the online retailer in the future.
 (For the list of Capital One store-branded credit cards, see our article.)

 - Select Citi credit cards include access to a Virtual Account Number feature that also generates a unique number for you to use when shopping online.
 The service is free.

 Terms and conditions will vary by company, but, in general, you can set the expiration date (usually up to a year) and set spending limits.
-These added customizations help to further protect your primary credit card account information.
+These added customizations help to protect your primary credit card account information further.

 How To Use a Virtual Credit Card